 As you might know, Pandora is a bit different than other streaming services.
 It’s more like a custom radio station than a jukebox.
 Users create “stations” based on the stylistic similarities between songs and artists, and then Pandora’s algorithm plays music that matches those stats.

-When you first sign up for the service you’ll build a profile of your listening habits by selecting your favorite genres and artists.
+When you first sign up for the service, you’ll build a profile of your listening habits by selecting your favorite genres and artists.
 Then it will suggest playlists based on those choices.
 It doesn’t do an excellent job at picking up on your tastes, but it will still build a personal playlist (called your “flow”) with the music it thinks you’ll like.

 Jay-Z’s Tidal bills itself as a “hi-fi” streaming service.
-It’s the only streaming service to offer losslessly compressed audio, appealing to audiophiles that want the flexibility of an online streaming service without sacrificing audio quality.
+It’s the only streaming service to offer lossless compressed audio, appealing to audiophiles that want the flexibility of an online streaming service without sacrificing audio quality.

-6. Google Play Music
+6. Amazon Music Unlimited